dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 **Q: Which database versions are tested?**

-A: MariaDB 10.7, 10.11 LTS, 11.4 LTS and 11.8 LTS, and PostgreSQL 13 and above.
+A: MariaDB 11.4 LTS, 11.8 LTS and 12.3 LTS, and PostgreSQL 13 and above.
-LTS releases are recommended for stability and security updates.
+MariaDB 11.4 is also the minimum: earlier releases byte-swap `UUID` values and destroy the ordering of the UUIDv7 identifiers this project uses.
+See "Why 11.4 is the minimum" above.

 **Q: What collation should I create the database with?**